 on 07-09-1914.
 He was thus raised to personal nobility and was now allowed to call himself Knight of Bacon.
 From 19-05-1915, he was promoted to first Leutnant.
 As such, on 04-06-1916, he here with General Heye

 was appointed regimental adjutant to the 3rd Royal Bavarian Field Artillery Regiment “Prince Leopold”.
-On 26-12-1917 he took over the command of a battery of the Landwehr Field Artillery Regiment 1.
+On 26-12-1917 Speck took over the command of a battery of the Landwehr Field Artillery Regiment 1.
 Promoted to Hauptmann on 22-03-1918, he was employed as a deputy adjutant by the 6th Field Artillery Brigade after the war.
 Speck married Melitta, born born Rogetzki, in 1919.
 A daughter emerged from the marriage.
 On 01-02-1919, he took over the management of the 1st battery.
 On 04-03-1919, the Speck security battery was installed, with which he acted on April 12, 1919 against insurgent communists in Bavaria.
 The security battery was then renamed the 1st battery of the Reichswehr Artillery Regiment 24.
 He

 himself was taken over as a captain in the army.
 He married Melitta, born Rogetzki,